ytisf/theZoo/README.md

 ========================

 ## Background:
-The idea behind theZoo is to allow it to be modular and let you add malware of your own.
-Each malware should have a directory of it's own.
+theZoo's objective is to offer a fast and easy way of retrieving malware samples and source code in an organized fashion in hopes of promoting malware research.

 ## Root Files:
 Since version 0.42 theZoo have been going dramatic changes.
-It now runs in both CLI and ARGVS mode.
+It now runs both CLI and ARGVS modes.
 You can call the program with the same command line arguments as before.
-The current default state of theZoo runtime is the CLI which is inspired by MSF.
+The current default state of theZoo runtime is the CLI.
 The following files and directories are responsible for the application's behaviour.

 ### /conf
 The conf folder holds files relevant to the particular running of the program but are not part of the application.
 You can find the EULA file in the conf and more.
 ### /imports
 Contains .py and .pyc import files used by the rest of the application
-### /malwares
+### /malwares/Binaries
-The actual malwares - be careful!
+The actual malwares samples - be careful!
-### /mdbv0.2
+### /malware/Source
-Since mdbv0.2 is stable for the command line arguments (where as of 0.42 we are not yet completely sure) and since the size is relativly small we have left out the beta version for those who are interested in it or got used to it.
-In next version we will confirm arguments as should be.
+Malware source code :)

 ## Directory Structure: